-The Company continues to develop products and services with the purpose of offering Advisory Teams the freedom to present the best product mix to their clients, while reinforcing an entrepreneurial culture in which Advisory Teams may continue their business.
+The Company continues to develop products and services with the purpose of offering Advisory Teams the freedom to present the best product mix to their clients, while reinforcing an entrepreneurial culture in which Advisory Teams may conduct their business in a manner best suited to their client needs.
 As part of the Complete Canaccord Private Investment Management Program platform, the Company added a sophisticated suite of Portfolio Management application tools designed specifically to support Portfolio and Associate Portfolio Managers.
 National training sessions have also been offered to aid these Advisors in building the Complete Canaccord Private Investment Management Program platform.